Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 After the experiment finishes, you can use the following command to generate the
-left-hand side of Table III:
+left-hand side of Table III,

 ```
 # python3 show_table.py result_opt.csv
 ```

-Note: since this is a short-running experiment and with solver-chain optimizations,
+Note: since this is a short-running experiment with optimizations on,
-if single-thread execution is already fast enough (e.g. less than 30 seconds),
+you may not observe significant speedups using 8 or 12 threads,
-you may not observe significant speedups using 8 or 12 threads.
+as single-thread execution can already be fast enough (e.g. less than 30 seconds).

 **Parallel Execution with Solver-Chain Optimizations Disabled (20 hours+)**

-To run this experiment with solver-chain optimizations disabled:
+To run this experiment with solver-chain optimizations disabled,

 ```
 # cd /icse23/icse23-artifact-evaluation/table3